 Using Care.com is going to cost you $39 a month, and Urbansitter and Sittercity are right around $35 a month for a one-month membership.

-While these sites can be effective for some parents, you might run into a problem I hear about from parents quite a bit called “ghosting”.
+While these sites can be effective for some parents, you might run into a problem we hear about from parents quite a bit called “ghosting”.
 This is where they message many nannies and they don’t hear back from anyone.

 The biggest difference with these sites is that you’re not going to receive any type of personalized support, you’re kind of on your own for your search.

-If you’re in the Seattle area, please keep in mind that Nanny Parent Connection is a great place and resource to receive personalized help with your nanny search and at a lower cost might I add!
+If you’re in the Seattle area, please keep in mind that Nanny Parent Connection is a great place and resource to receive personalized help with your nanny search and at a lower cost might we add!

 Nanny Agencies